Turtel216/C-Moon/README.md

 A reimplementation of the C programming language and a parody of Holy-C

+> [!CAUTION]
+> The Compiler and the language are still in early development and are not usable yet

 ### Disclaimer

 This project is not intended to express any religious beliefs.
 Its primary goal is to create a compiler for a C-like language.
 Any religious references are made purely as a parody of the Holy-C programming language.